GiacomoZheng/vscode-gm/README.md

 ## Extension Settings

-It is better to change the theme into the ones start with `"gm - "`, which build in the function of `better-comments` of `aaron-bond`.
-I have the permission from him.
+It is better to change the theme into the ones end with `"- gm"`, which build in the function of `better-comments` of `aaron-bond`.
+I have got the permission from him.
 <!-- None up to now. -->

 <!-- ## Known Issues